squid-cache/squid-cache.github.io/ProgrammingGuide/LeakHunting.rst

 candidates for leaks.
 The filename and line numbers tell you where that pointer was last accessed.
 If there is a leak, then the bug occurs somewhere after that point of the code.

+= Valgrind =

+[[http://valgrind.org/|Valgrind]] is a very advanced runtime profiler, which can be highly useful to analyze an application memory useage patterns, including tools to find leaks.

+Squid can be run within a valgrind environment, but developers may also decise to include specific instrumentation within squid, by specifying the {{{--with-valgrind-debug}}} option to {{{./configure}}}

+Accessing the memory statistics cachemgr object ({{{squidclient mgr:mem}}}) will then trigger the production of a valgrind report , which can be analyzed to try and understand where the leaks originates from.